questionlp/termina-plex/README.md

 If you want to change the path for the post listing page, the `blog_path` setting can be set to the preferred path.
 The `paginate_path` setting should also be updated to reflect the correct path.

+## Index Page Author Pronouns

+Author pronouns set using the `site.author.pronouns` configuration setting and will be displayed below the author name on pages that use the `index` layout.

 ## Google and Umami Analytics

 This theme provides support for Google and Umami Analytics by setting appropriate site configuration values.